daajoe/mccompetition.org/model-counting-competition.md

 - objective: minimize the measure

-## Track 1: Model Counting
+## Track 1: Model Counting (#track1)

+Solver submissions for this track should output for a given Boolean formula the model count of the instance.
+For more details of the problem, we refer to [Model Counting](about.md).
-If the solver does not output the exact solution - the solver will not be disqualified, which ensures that we do not require arbitrary precision.
+If the solver does not output the exact model count - the solver will not be disqualified, which ensures that we do not require arbitrary precision.

 ### Input Instance Format